amorten/openlis/README.md

 Once we have a fully trained model with saved errors and saved weights -- for example, after we have run `rmi_db.train(...)` -- we are ready to use the database functionality!

-Given a Numpy array `keys`, you may
+Given a list or Numpy array `keys`, you may

 * Select the `keys`: